 New impoundments and semi-impoundments of waters of the U.S. for the culture or holding of motile species such as lobster;

-Expansions of existing, authorized impoundments and semi-impoundments of waters of the U.S. for the culture or holding of motile species such as lobster that exceed the GP thresholds on page 4;
+Expansions of existing, authorized impoundments and semi-impoundments of waters of the U.S. for the culture or holding of motile species such as lobster that exceed the area limits on page 4;

 The cultivation of a nonindigenous species unless that species has been previously cultivated in the waterbody;